 You are confident that you decide where you put your attention on.
-That’s right, but it’s only half the truth.
+But it’s only half the truth.
 There are Principles that determine how people naturally perceive visual elements and you, as well as your users, are influenced by it, too.

-The Gestalt (German for form, shape) theory, founded by German psychologists in the 1920s, found out how people naturally organize, understand and perceive visual elements.
+The Gestalt (German for form and shape) theory, founded by German psychologists in the 1920s, found out how people naturally organize, understand and perceive visual elements.

 “The whole is something else than the sum of its parts” – Kurt Koffka

 The human mind and therefore your user sees the whole picture of the app before he recognizes specific elements.
 The Gestalt Principles define and explain how the human mind perceives differently arranged elements.

 The user will be irritated and not focused on the important elements when the website design differs from his expectations.
 If you fulfill his natural expectations you can lend the users attention to a specific element.

 Choose the most effective design elements: Understanding the gestalt principles and therefore the human perception of thinking will help you to decide which design element you should use in which situation.

 Influence the users’ behavior: You are able to influence visual perception.
 In doing so, you can lead the user to specific points on your website or app.